-Missouri has a notorious role in the annals of air quality.
-On November 28, 1939, a temperature inversion trapped pollutants in St. Louis; a thick cloud of dark smoke blanketed the city, blotting out the sun.
+Missouri has a notorious role in the annals of air quality, for 2 reasons.
+First, on November 28, 1939, a temperature inversion trapped pollutants in St. Louis; a thick cloud of dark smoke blanketed the city, blotting out the sun.
 The day came to be known as “Black Tuesday,” and it was one of the worst air quality events in recorded history.
-The photos are shocking; to see them, search on Google Images for “Black Tuesday St. Louis.”
+Figure 1 at right shows a view that day of the St. Louis Cathedral from (I think) the Park Plaza.
+More photos are available by searching on Google Images for “Black Tuesday St. Louis.”
+Second, St. Louis was one of 6 cities included in a 1993 study that conclusively showed a relationship between air pollution and mortality.
+St. Louis was the second most polluted city in that study.
+(Dockery et al, 1993)

 Since then, many steps have been taken to reduce air pollution, and air quality has improved dramatically.
-However, 2012 saw a decrease in good air quality days across the state, and an increase in unhealthy air quality days.
-Was that just a one time event, or has the trend continued?
+Has the trend continued, or has the trend begun to backslide?

 Since the 1980s the EPA has gathered air quality data from cities and counties in Missouri and maintained it in a national database.
-The following posts look at data from 2003-2014.
+The following posts look at yearly data from 2003-2017.
 In addition, to give a longer term perspective, they include data for 1983 and 1993.

-This year I look at 20 counties in Missouri, the same ones as last year.
-Though the EPA data includes 2 more counties, measuring began in them only recently, thus, meaningful trends over time cannot be inferred.
-A map showing the locations of the 20 counties is at right.
+The EPA data now includes 24 counties.
+In some of them, however, air quality has not been measured for the entire period.
+Figure 2 is map showing the locations of the 24 counties.
 They can be gathered into three groups: a group along the Mississippi River, a group in the Kansas City-St. Joseph Area, and a widely dispersed group that does not fall into either of the other two groups.

-The EPA constructs an air quality index based on measurements of 6 criterion pollutants: particulates smaller than 2.5 micrometers particulates between 2.5 and 10 micrometers, ozone, carbon monoxide, nitrous oxide, and sulphur dioxide.
+The EPA constructs an Air Quality Index (AQI) based on measurements of 6 criterion pollutants: particulates smaller than 2.5 micrometers particulates between 2.5 and 10 micrometers, ozone, carbon monoxide, nitrous oxide, and sulphur dioxide.

 Ozone is a highly corrosive form of oxygen.
 High in the atmosphere, we need ozone in order to absorb ultra-violet radiation.
 But at ground levels, it is corrosive to plants and animals, and too much of it can cause lung damage.